Facelift in the Washington, DC Metro

 Can I Get a Facelift While Under Local Anesthesia?

-Dr. Chaboki performs your facelift while you are under either general anesthesia or local anesthesia with sedation.
+Dr. Chaboki performs your facelift via various types of anesthesia, including local anesthesia and anesthesia with sedation.
 The anesthetic option that’s best for you depends on the specifics of your procedure as well as other factors, such as your overall health.
 Regardless, Dr. Chaboki works with you to develop a surgical plan that prioritizes your safety and comfort.
+Learn more about your anesthesia options in our blog post.

 How Is a Facelift Performed?